 New Jersey’s marine fishing regulations include specific size and possession limits for various species.
 Some key limits for popular species in 2024 include:

-- Striped Bass: 1 fish per person, 28″ to less than 31″
+Striped Bass1 fish per person28″ to less than 31″

-- Black Sea Bass: 10 fish per person, 12.5″ minimum (May 17 – June 19)
+Black Sea Bass10 fish per person12.5″ minimum (May 17 – June 19)

-- Summer Flounder (Fluke): 3 fish per person, 17″ minimum
+Summer Flounder (Fluke)3 fish per person17″ minimum

 Always check the most current regulations before fishing, as limits can change throughout the year.
+You can find the latest information on the NJDEP Fish and Wildlife website.

 Fishing Access and Conservation

-The state encourages public involvement in fisheries management through surveys, public meetings, and local fishing organizations.
-By participating, anglers can contribute to the conservation of New Jersey’s marine resources.
+By participating in these efforts, anglers can contribute to the conservation of New Jersey’s marine resources.

 Conclusion